ProNeverFake/SA_ROS_PKG/README.md

 ```console
 $ roslaunch robot_model robot_visualization_setup_v2.launch
 ```
 The rviz should be opened again and your are able to see the last link rotating around a horizonal axis.
-Close everything if no error appears.
+Stop and close everything if no error appears.

+__tips: You should stop the process first (ctrl+c) and then close the terminal.
+That guarantees the roscore and master are not alive any more, otherwise this may cause some bugs when developing programs.
+When programming in python, use rospy or other API to achieve it.__

 The test part ends here.

 ## 🎈 Usage <a name="usage"></a>
 These instructions help you with using the packages.
 Some examples are shown here to explain **how to launch the program with terminal line**.
 If you want to make these packages cooperate with corresponding IWB's python package, you may check the tutorial of the python package [**Here**](TODO: link of the toturial).